Without further ado, let’s talk about some WordPress statistics.

 2018 has also seen the introduction of BuddyPress 3.0, aka.
 BuddyPress Nouveau, which marks the tenth anniversary of BuddyPress.

 BuddyPress 3.0 is fully compatible with WordPress Customizer and provides options to manipulate the different templates.
 For example, you can modify a user’s navigation options from the frontend.
+Just check out different BuddyPress themes you can get and you’ll get the picture.

 And this largely covers the year 2018.